mvolkmann/blog/src/smalltalk/41-morphic.md

 - Learning Curve
 - Noto Sans EqyptHiero
 - Parc Place Legacy
-- Source Sans 3 Medium
+- Source Sans 3

 The font files are located in the `Cuis-Smallltalk-Dev/TrueTypeFonts` directory.
-To add a new font, create a subdirectory whose name is the font name and place `.ttf` files inside it.
+To add a new font, create a subdirectory whose name is the font name and place `.ttf` files for each variation of the font inside it.

 To set the default font size used in the development environment: